sourabh619/FactBook/README.md

 2.3 Added AppHelper and a function to setup the root window with the root view controller 2.4 Added constants file for theme configuration

-3. At this stage we'll switch to the development branch as we are ready to create our models for the project.
+3. At this stage we are ready to create our models for the project.
-Branch factbook-dev
 3.1 Created Fact Model to capture all the facts that are coming in the response.
 Used encapsulation so that no data is changed at runtime if there is some attack.
 3.2 Created FactInfo Model to capture all the details related to facts that are coming in the response.
 Used encapsulation so that no data is changed at runtime if there is some attack.
 3.3 Created DynamicValue Model to add observers to listen to the data changes (Observer Pattern)